Skip to content

 The element would use color: #ffffff because bg-color comes after spacing in the list.

-To avoid unexpected behavior, design your option sets to control distinct CSS properties (one for spacing, another for colors, another for alignment, etc.).
+To avoid unexpected behavior, design your preset sets to control distinct CSS properties (one for spacing, another for colors, another for alignment, etc.).

 Combining with editable content: